 The Rizzo Conference Center is a short distance from the UNC-Chapel Hill main campus, and is located across from the UNC Friday Conference Center.
 The Rizzo Center provides sophisticated meeting facilities with a serene setting, upgraded accommodations, and quality service in an environment that inspires learning, stimulates instruction, and encourages interaction.

-Parts 2 and 3: Alumnae Luncheon and 2019 Graduation at The UNC Friday Conference Center
+Parts 2 and 3, Alumnae Luncheon, and 2020 Graduation: The UNC Friday Conference Center

 The William and Ida Friday Center at The University of North Carolina at Chapel Hill is the state’s premiere conference facility and is uniquely designed for continuing education programs.
 This modern, state-of-the-art facility features spacious meeting rooms as well as lounges and patios for informal conversation, reading areas for quiet study, and free parking.